dotmpe/node-sitefile/doc/polymer.rst

 ============================

 - The webscape is a bit convoluted.
 Lots of projects around polymer pop up on NPM, or Bower.
+Polymer has a bit of a learning curve.

-- Keeping notes on points that matter.
+- The preferred (or official) way to deal with Polymer looks to be Bower, so re-adding that on the features/polymer branch and see how that goes.

 Getting started::